qmk/qmk_firmware/docs/config_options.md

   * Enables split keyboard support (dual MCU like the let's split and bakingpy's boards) and includes all necessary files located at quantum/split_common
 * `CUSTOM_MATRIX`
   * Allows replacing the standard matrix scanning routine with a custom one.
-* `CUSTOM_DEBOUNCE`
+* `DEBOUNCE_TYPE`
-  * Allows replacing the standard key debouncing routine with a custom one.
+  * Allows replacing the standard key debouncing routine with an alternative or custom one.
 * `WAIT_FOR_USB`
   * Forces the keyboard to wait for a USB connection to be established before it starts up
 * `NO_USB_STARTUP_CHECK`